Warehouse Cranes: Types, Operation, and Building Considerations

 Jib Cranes

 Jib cranes are typically smaller and offer flexibility in operations that require less lifting capacity.
 They consist of a horizontal member (known as a jib or boom) that supports a moveable hoist.
-The jib can be fixed to a wall or to a floor-mounted pillar.
+The jib can be fixed to a wall or to a floor-mounted pillar, and is able to move items within a radial area defined by the crane’s dimensions.

 Gantry Cranes